cjneely10/EukMetaSanity/README.md

 ## Usage

-After running `download-data.py`, config files for Run/Refine/Report will be available in the database directory.
+After running `download-data.py`, config files will be available in the database directory.
 These can be edited to fit your needs.

 If the `download-data.py` script was not used, then the default config files will be available in the